romerramos/elementary-watson/README.md

 - Only works with the variable name `m` for translation calls
 - Parameter parsing is basic (supports simple JSON-like objects)
 - Requires translation modules to be valid JavaScript/TypeScript files
-- Updates on file save, not real-time typing
+- Real-time updates can be disabled for performance on very large files
+- Very rapid typing may cause brief delays in label updates (this is by design to maintain performance)

 ## Performance

-- Lightweight: Only processes files when saved
+- **Intelligent Updates**: Only processes changes that could affect translation calls or their positions
+- **Debounced Processing**: Waits for a pause in typing before updating (configurable 100-2000ms)
-- Smart caching: Reloads translation modules as needed
+- **Smart Caching**: Reloads translation files only when necessary
-- Minimal UI impact: Uses VS Code's efficient decoration API
+- **Minimal UI Impact**: Uses VS Code's efficient decoration API
+- **Configurable**: Can disable real-time updates for very large projects if needed

 ## Troubleshooting